columbia-comp-design/symbol_finder_firestore/README.md

 git clone https://github.com/COLUMBIA-COMPUTATIONAL-DESIGN-LAB/symbol_finder_firestore.git
 ```
 ## 2. Set up Database with Firestore

-You can use Visiblends' Firestore database or setup your own Firestore database
+There are 2 ways to set up Firestore:

-### For Setting up your own Firestore Database
+### Option 1 (Default): Create your own Firestore database
 * [Click here to see intructions on how to setup your own Firestore](https://github.com/COLUMBIA-COMPUTATIONAL-DESIGN-LAB/symbol_finder_firestore/blob/master/SettingFirestore.MD)

-### For VisiBlends Team: Using VisiBlends Database
+### Option 2 (For VisiBlends Team only): Get access to existing database
 1. Ask a VisiBlends team member for the Firestore private key
 2. In the root directory of your application, create a file with the name of **symbolFinderSecret.json**
 3. Copy and paste the key into **./symbolFinderSecret.json** file